denoland/manual/npm_nodejs/compatibility_mode.md

 ### TypeScript support

-Currently, the compability mode does not support TypeScript.
+Currently, the compatibility mode does not support TypeScript.

 In the upcoming releases we plan to add support for a `types` field in `package.json`, to automatically lookup types and use them during type checking.